A God incarnate…

 Dear reader, I’d like to thank you for coming, and welcome you to the official home of the G.N.P. (a.k.a.
 The Godzilla Novelization Project).

 If you are reading these words, chances are you are already a fan of the King of the Monsters.
 Godzilla has certainly been a big part of my life for as long as I can remember, and I’m sure there are many of you who share that sentiment.
-We have marveled at his cinematic adventures (currently at an incredible 32 films and counting…), collected his likeness in action figure form, and digested any little bit of Godzilla storytelling we can get our hands on for over 60 years now.
-Thanks to a new generation of fans and filmmakers, both across the Pacific and here in America, the Big G is currently enjoying a resurgence in global popularity, which has seen everything from a return to Toho in 2016 and the emergence of a Hollywood “Cinematic Universe” of Kaiju films, to an anime feature film and its currently upcoming sequels, countless comics published here and in Japan, and enough merchandise to spin your head while simultaneously emptying your wallet.
+We have marveled at his cinematic adventures (currently at an incredible 32 films and counting…), collected his likeness in action figure form, and digested any little bit of Godzilla storytelling we can get our hands on for nearly 65 years now.
+Thanks to a new generation of fans and filmmakers, both across the Pacific and here in America, the Big G is currently enjoying a resurgence in global popularity, which has seen everything from a return to Toho in 2016 and the emergence of a Hollywood “Cinematic Universe” of Kaiju films, to an anime feature film trilogy, countless comics published here and in Japan, and enough merchandise to spin your head while simultaneously emptying your wallet.
 It is, as they say, a good time to be a fan.

 That is where I come in.
 My name is Daniel DiManna, but you may (or may not) have seen me lurking around the web as Danzilla93.
 I’m not a prominent fan within the community, and I’m certainly no celebrity.
 I’m merely a young man with a sense of wonder who loves Godzilla more than practically anything.
-My only claim to “fame” is having written several articles for the amazing G-FAN magazine, as well as on the website Scified, on which I also use to serve as an editor.
+My only claim to “fame” is having written several articles for the amazing G-FAN and Prehistoric magazines, as well as on the website Scified, on which I also use to serve as an editor.
 (There’s also the matter of my nearly 600 figure strong kaiju toy collection, but… yeah.
 I may have a problem.)
 These opportunities have given me an outlet to combine two of my greatest passions: Godzilla, and writing.